cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 [TOC](#table-of-contents)

-* Block storage equates to disk drives: A root drive and optional additional drives, attached to a VM
+* Block storage equates to disk drives: A root drive and optional additional drives: Attached to a VM
-    * Fast access, capacity costs $0.10 per GB per month
+    * Fast access, \$0.09 per GB per month
+* Contrast: Object storage
+    * On Azure this is called 'blob storage'
-* Object storage (on Azure 'blob storage') is not attached to a VM
+    * It is not attached to a VM
+    * It is located within a **`Storage account`**
+    * Cost 25% of block storage
-    * Like block storage: supports a directory structure for objects (files)
+    * Supports organizing files in a directory structure
-    * Cheaper by a factor of 4; has other features
-    * Does not permit file scanning in place
+    * Does not permit scanning files
-        * Instead: Read a file of interest directly into memory or copy to block storage
+        * Instead: Read a file of interest directly into memory or copy it to block storage
-    * Data archival also possible
+    * Data archival available: Less frequent access, less cost

 ### Python environments